 What Influences Adoption Rates?

-A supply of parents who are ready to adopt is a significant factor affecting adoption rates, as is the readiness of children to be adopted.
+A supply of parents who are ready to adopt is a significant factor affecting adoption rates, as is the number and readiness of children to be adopted.
 Financial incentives improve the rate of foster care adoptions by making them more feasible for many families.
 Finding permanent homes for children with mental disabilities or other special needs remains an additional challenge.

 What is the State's Role?